bodrick/awesome/TOPICS.md

 ## explorer

-*   [indiff/qttabbar](https://github.com/indiff/qttabbar) - Qttabbar is a small tool that allows you to use tab multi label function in Windows Explorer.   https://www.yuque.com/indiff/qttabbar
+*   [indiff/qttabbar](https://github.com/indiff/qttabbar) - QTTabBar is a small tool that allows you to use tab multi label function in Windows Explorer.   https://www.yuque.com/indiff/qttabbar
 *   [wagoodman/dive](https://github.com/wagoodman/dive) - A tool for exploring each layer in a docker image

 ## qttabbar

-*   [indiff/qttabbar](https://github.com/indiff/qttabbar) - Qttabbar is a small tool that allows you to use tab multi label function in Windows Explorer.   https://www.yuque.com/indiff/qttabbar
+*   [indiff/qttabbar](https://github.com/indiff/qttabbar) - QTTabBar is a small tool that allows you to use tab multi label function in Windows Explorer.   https://www.yuque.com/indiff/qttabbar

 ## tab

-*   [indiff/qttabbar](https://github.com/indiff/qttabbar) - Qttabbar is a small tool that allows you to use tab multi label function in Windows Explorer.   https://www.yuque.com/indiff/qttabbar
+*   [indiff/qttabbar](https://github.com/indiff/qttabbar) - QTTabBar is a small tool that allows you to use tab multi label function in Windows Explorer.   https://www.yuque.com/indiff/qttabbar
 *   [zombieFox/nightTab](https://github.com/zombieFox/nightTab) - A neutral new tab page accented with a chosen colour.
 Customise the layout, style, background and bookmarks with nightTab.

 ## gpt-2